troyat88/Redux-Store/README.md

 I was tasked with transfering the sites management of global state for Reacts Context API to Redux(react-redux).

 ## Demo
-The following is a video demonstration of the websites functionallity after applying React-Redux
+The following is a video demonstration of the websites functionallity after applying React-Redux.
 ![Example](./assets/Demo.gif)